Moddimation/dima-musicbox/README.md

 Compiled with VS22

-A little Project of mine, currently playing 9 preset songs.
+A little Project of mine, playing a set amount of undertale music tracks
-To Start run "Engine.exe" inside the x64/Release, or x64/Devel for testing purposes (but i usually compile latest code with Release, runs smoother)
+To Start run "Engine.exe" inside the x64/Release, or x64/Devel for testing purposes
+I use Debug in realy rare cases, devel all the time and Release for a new stable version
+The exe cant work on its own without the files sorrounding it(dll, char and music)
+The Release in releases isnt updated often, please use the one in /x64/Release/

 It hangs a few seconds on boot, thats normal

 Controls:
 Up | Down    =  Change current track
+Left | Right =  Change Looping amount(COMING SOON)
 Enter        =  Play
 ESC          =  Stop current song

 BattleDima6090#4832  Discord tag for contacting purposes